joeholstein/LibLaptopConfigWin11/Readme.md

-# Laptop Configuration Scripts Bundle
+# Lib Laptop Configuration for Windows 11

 This repository contains various PowerShell scripts and notes which I'm using to configure and manage a group of Windows laptops.
 I've omitted endpoint protection and policies for security reasons.